emqx/bootcamp/mqtt-test-kit/README.md

 After registering and logging in to [XMeter Cloud](https://www.emqx.com/en/products/xmeter) and going to the home page, we first need to switch to the **Professional Edition**.
 Only in the Professional Edition can we create customized test scenarios and peering connections between EMQX and XMeter Cloud.
 XMeter Cloud only supports peering with HUAWEI Cloud Platform now, we can contact the technical team of XMeter Cloud to help us do this.
 We will rollout XMeter Cloud to more public cloud providers in the future.

-After the peering connection is created, we can click Create Scenario to upload our JMeter script and start testing.
+After the peering connection is created, we can click `Create Scenario` to upload our JMeter script and start testing.

-There are four JMeter scripts we'll be using throughout the test: Fan-In.jmx, Fan-Out.jmx, Symmetric.jmx, and Symmetric-Bridge.jmx, which correspond to the Fan-In, Fan-Out, Symmetric, and Bridge scenarios, respectively.
+There are four JMeter scripts we'll be using throughout the test: `Fan-In.jmx`, `Fan-Out.jmx`, `Symmetric.jmx`, and `Symmetric-Bridge.jmx`, which correspond to the Fan-In, Fan-Out, Symmetric, and Bridge scenarios, respectively.
 You can download these scripts [here](./scripts).

 Each script provides custom variables that allow us to modify parameters such as QoS level, Payload size and message publishing rate.
-So when we test the performance curve of the MQTT Broker under different QoS, we only need one script, Symmetric.jmx.
+So when we test the performance curve of the MQTT Broker under different QoS, we only need one script, `Symmetric.jmx`.

 Before submitting the test, XMeter Cloud will ask us to configure the following parameters: